Site Director Message

 R2 Elective Time: 16 Weeks

-Contact: Site Director – Greg Linton – email@example.com / Site Coordinator – Suzan Moldenhauer – firstname.lastname@example.org
+Contact: Site Director – Greg Linton – firstname.lastname@example.org / Site Coordinator – Jaclyn Sawtell – email@example.com

 This program is centrally located in Terrace on the Skeena River.
 Terrace is known for its great recreational opportunities in areas such as sport fishing, hiking, mountain and road biking, skiing, kayaking, and boating.
 It is also artistically diverse supporting an art gallery, community concert series as well as the Pacific NW music festival.
 The region supports a diversified economy, with tourism being a major contributor.
 It is also culturally diverse with many First Nations bands throughout the area.

-- About 30 resident physicians and 16 specialists providing services in General Surgery, Pediatrics, Ob/Gyn, ENT, Ophthalmology, Psychiatry, Urology, Radiology, Internal Medicine and Anesthesiology, with Orthopedics provided in Kitimat and Prince Rupert
+- About 16 family physicians working in outpatient clinics and 24 specialists providing services in General Surgery, Oncology, Pediatrics, Ob/Gyn, ENT, Ophthalmology, Psychiatry, Urology, Radiology, Internal Medicine and Anesthesiology, with Orthopedics provided in Kitimat and Prince Rupert

 - Visiting specialists services are provided in the areas of Psychiatry, Internal Medicine, Neurology, Rheumatology, Endocrinology and Pediatrics

-- Mills Memorial Hospital, in Terrace, has 30 acute care beds, 5 ICU beds and 10 regional Psych beds and provides, per annum, 24,000 ER visits, 400 deliveries, 17,000 inpatient days (including Psychiatry) and about 3200 surgeries
+- Mills Memorial Hospital, in Terrace, has approximately 30 acute care beds, 5 ICU beds and 10 regional Psych beds and provides, per annum, 28,000 ER visits, approximately 300 deliveries, 17,000 inpatient days (including Psychiatry) and about 3200 surgeries

 - In Terrace there are about 500 GP visits per day with opportunities to practice in other centers